arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.25.2021

+[McBroken.com](https://mcbroken.com/) tells you which McDonalds have broken ice cream machines.
+Amazing.

+I found out about this website from [this article](https://www.wired.com/story/they-hacked-mcdonalds-ice-cream-makers-started-cold-war/), which was an entertaining read.
+The TLDR is that McDonald's ice cream machines are very complicated and easy to break.

 ### 4.24.2021